rafgraph/react-interactive/README.md

   focusFrom: undefined / 'tab' / 'mouse' / 'touch',
 }
 ```
-- In Interactive's API, the `onStateChange` and `setStateCallback` hooks receive the previous and next state objects when they are called, and the `forceState` and `initialState` props pass in a state object to the Interactive component.
+- In RI's API, the `onStateChange` and `setStateCallback` hooks receive the previous and next state objects when they are called, and the `forceState` and `initialState` props pass in a state object to the RI component.

+#### Default `role` and `tabIndex`
+- If you add an `onClick` prop without a `role` prop, and it's not clear what the role of the element is (i.e. it's not for user input, a link, or an area tag), then RI will automatically add `role="button"` for better accessibility.
+If you don't want any `role` added to the DOM element, then pass in the prop `role={null}`.
+- If you add a `focus` or `onClick` prop without a `tabIndex` prop, then a `tabIndex` of `0` is added to make the element focusable by the browser.
+If you don't want any `tabIndex` added to the DOM element, then pass in the prop `tabIndex={null}`.
+- Note that for buttons `as="button"` is discouraged because browsers are inconsistent in how they display and handle button interactions.
+For better consistency, use `as="div"/"span"` and add an `onClick` handler.
+By default RI will add `role="button"`, `tabIndex="0"`, and a key click handler (which will call `onClick`), so it will work just like a button.
+You can override these with your own `role` and `tabIndex` if you prefer.

 #### `focusFrom` API
 - The `focusFrom` API allows for separate styles and class names based on how the `focus` state is entered (tab key, mouse, or touch).